ShrishPande/world-domination/README.md

 - **Competitive**: Challenge yourself and others on global leaderboards
 - **Accessible**: No complex rules - just strategic thinking and bold choices
 - **Rewarding**: Experience the thrill of building and maintaining an empire
+- **Secure**: Your progress and personal data are protected

 ---

 **Ready to conquer the world?
 Your empire awaits!** 👑

-*Built with cutting-edge AI technology for unparalleled strategic depth.*
+*Built with cutting-edge AI technology and enterprise-grade security.*